 6 seminars (18 points) in the first year (3 in fall term, 3 in spring), including:

-2 proseminars: Theory Proseminar plus Proseminar in Historical Musicology or Proseminar in Ethnomusicology [sometimes the non-Theory proseminar may be taken in the second year]
+2 proseminars: Proseminar in Music Theory, plus either Proseminar in Historical Musicology or Proseminar in Ethnomusicology

 1 analysis course

 3 other seminars, chosen in consultation with the student’s advisor

 1st language exam, taken in September or March

 MA Paper: due on 15 October in the 2nd year.
 (Choose topic and advisor in the spring of the 1st year.
 Typically students will develop a seminar paper written during their 1st year of study.)

 For the MPhil.:

 8 more seminars (24 points), 4 per year in years 2 and 3, chosen in consultation with the student’s advisor